Rasmus-Emil-H/boar/README.md

     <?= (new \app\core\src\tokens\CsrfToken())->insertHiddenToken(); ?>
     ```

-    By default, window.boar.behaviour will intercept all forms and return a promise from which you can do what you want
+    By default, window[appName].behaviour will intercept all forms and return a promise from which you can do what you want

     In the frontend you can then await this behaviour, or let it submit as normal, and do custom tasks like below